McKayJT/murmur-cli/README.md

       --timeout="10s"               duration to wait for connection.
       --template=""                 Go text/template template to use when outputing data.
 By default, JSON objects are printed.
-      --insecure=true               Disable TLS encryption.
+      --hostoverride=""             Expect a different hostname from the server --insecure=true               Disable TLS encryption.
       --help                        Print command list.